Skip to main content

 Does HECS affect a $40,000 salary?

-Since a $40,000 salary is below this threshold, no compulsory HECS repayments are required.
+A $40,000 salary is well below this threshold, so no compulsory HECS repayments are required.

 Your HELP debt will remain but will not affect your take-home pay until your income exceeds the threshold.